BatchDrake/sigutils/README.md

 There are three API levels in sigutils, with every high-level API relying on lower-level APIs:

 1. Modem API (which allows to retrieve a stream of symbols from a given signal source)
-2. Block API (enables complex stream manipulation using functional blocks in a GNURadio-like fashion)
+2. Block API (enables complex stream manipulation using functional blocks in a GNU Radio-like fashion)
 3. DSP API (low-level API to manipulate samples individually, with things like PLLs, oscillators, etc)

 ## sigutils type foundation